ryanshuzzz/Ottomotive/README.md

 ## Getting Started

-You will need:
+You will need:\n
 1.)
-Download the 'Ottomotive' file on the resository page 2.)
-Download 'pythonsdkmaster' file on repsitory
+Download the 'Ottomotive' file on the resository page\n 2.)
+Download 'pythonsdkmaster' file on repsitory\n
 3.)
-Install Pip:
+Install Pip:\n
     If you’re using Python 2.7.9 (or greater) or Python 3.4 (or greater), then PIP comes installed with Python by default.
 If you’re using     an older version of Python, you’ll need to use the installation described in this link                                                     https://packaging.python.org/tutorials/installing-packages/
 4.)
 Install tornado using pip in Termianl useing the command:
     >>> pip install tornado